adamdbradley/foresight.js/README.md

 __foresight.images__: An array containing each of the foresight _img_ elements.

 __foresight.devicePixelRatio__: The device's pixel ratio used by foresight.
-If the browser does not know the pixel ratio, which older browsers will not know, the devicePixelRatio__ defaults to 1.
+If the browser does not know the pixel ratio, which older browsers will not, the _devicePixelRatio_ defaults to 1.

 __foresight.connTestMethod__: The connection test value provides info on how the device received its speed-test information.